 - Repeat the above seven times daily.

 At Sideshow School, we'd been admonished to practice 'seven times daily, seven times a week'.
 It sounded a little numerological, but in practice one could probably practice that many times a day and not incur too sore a throat from the constant spasming and poking.
 I, of course, threw restraint to the wind and practiced one to two and half hours a day.
-Coworkers commented on my scratchy voice, and I constantly nursed an aching throat with tea, ice water, and anything else that could ensure I'd be able to practice again th
+Coworkers commented on my scratchy voice, and I constantly nursed an aching throat with tea, ice water, and anything else that could ensure I'd be able to practice again that evening.

 A week after returning from Sideshow School, I managed to get the hanger down.
 The sensation was startling, and my body rejected the full length of the hanger for the first few times I managed to pass the epiglottis.
 I realized I'd made a crucial mistake - my mental image of how my GI tract was oriented in my body was out of alignment with the reality of how my body was constructed.
-By angling a little to what I felt was my left, I was actually pla
+By angling a little to what I felt was my left, I was actually placing the hanger in the correct position.
+After a day or so of thrilled practice, the hanger could be reliably inserted all the way down my esophagus and into my stomach.

 I decided to try using a real sword.
 Page, my girlfriend, had spent years as a reseller for Cutco, a cutlery company.
 Like all sales organizations, there were plenty of competitions and recognition for top sellers, and Page had walked away after five years with an assortment of trophy swords, daggers, and other mementos in recognition of her achievement.
 Page had since moved on to a business of her own, and most of the swords lingered in disuse, gathering dust in closets or wedged between dressers.